pa11y/pa11y/README.md

 ### How can I use pa11y with a proxy server?

-Use the `phantom.parameters` option either in your JS code or in your JSON config file:
+Use the `phantom.parameters` option either in your JS code or in your config file:

 ```js
 pa11y({